How to Transition Your Baby to Table Foods Easily and Safely

 When Do Babies Start Eating Table Food?

 Generally speaking, a good time to start introducing table foods for most babies is around 8-9 months.
 However, it may be later for your child, especially if they were a preemie.
 You will know they aren’t quite ready if they refuse, gag, or cough a lot when you try.
-That’s okay, don’t be discouraged, this just means you will need to take it slower and consistently offer safe foods they won’t choke on.

 Learn when babies start eating table foods and how to transition them to eating table and finger foods.
 With this plan from an occupational therapist, you'll feel confident you're doing it safely!

 One critical word of caution is to NOT wait too long to start transitioning to table foods.
 Babies will instinctively chew from 7-8 months to around 11 months old, which means the transition will come easier.
-Check out this Weekly Meal Plan of Table Foods For Your Baby or Toddler to help give you ideas.

 Some signs your baby is ready for this transition are: